MikeyMictan1/Hackathon/README.md

 Instructions to run the project<br>
 Special considerations, if any -- if any API keys are required (provide judges with link to generate key) we used <br>
-panda,pygame,matplotlib python libraries were used and need to be installed before running the application
+panda, pygame, matplotlib python libraries were used and need to be installed before running the application
 <br><br>
 Architecture Diagram
 ![Architecture Diagram](image.png)